 Study society in Victorian-era Britain through the advent of commercial lifestyle publishing and the rise of modern magazine culture

-19th Century UK Periodicals: Part I: New Readerships: Women's, Children's, Humour, and Leisure/Sport covers British life in the Victorian age and the events, lifestyles, values, and ideas that shaped the world during this milestone period.
+Nineteenth Century UK Periodicals, Part 1: Women's, Children's, Humour, and Leisure covers British life in the Victorian age and the events, lifestyles, values, and ideas that shaped the world during this milestone period.
 This collection marks the advent of commercial lifestyle publishing in Britain and charts the rapid rise of modern magazine culture.
 Among the key themes are:

 - The political spectrum of women's writing, from Hearth and Home to the Women's Penny Paper, offering important evidence of women's changing status in the 1800s